wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

-14. Create and Routing strategy which act as a  Bridge between an EntryPoint and Flow
+14. Create a Routing strategy which act as a  Bridge between an EntryPoint and Flow

 <img align="middle" src="Images/Lab0/portal_RS_3.jpg" width="1000" />